Azure-Samples/azure-sql-db-change-stream-debezium/README.md

 And that won't cause any harm to your system.

-#### Running Debezium on Azure
+### Running Debezium on Azure

-If you're using Debezium with Azure SQL MI, you may want to run Debezium on Azure.
+If you're using Debezium with Azure SQL MI or Azure SQL DB, you may want to run Debezium on Azure.
 Sample script to run the Debezium container on Azure Container Instances are available in the `debezium/azure` folder.

-#### Connector Configuration
+### Connector Configuration

 More details on SQL Server and Event Hubs specific configuration here: